sait-wbdv/fall-2021/src/assignments/cpnt200/assignment-5.md

 title: Assignment 6 - JAMStack Website
 description: In a team, build a simple tech blog that focuses on a technology/theory in web development.
 Each team member will have a well defined role in this project (backend, content manager, frontend developer, designer).
 ---
-- Due Wednesday December 1 11:59pm
+- Due Sunday December 5 11:59pm
 - Only 1 submission required per team
 - 50% of Course mark